Basic Psychology Words About Human Behavior Everyone Should Know

 Factors that affect one’s personality, mental health, memory, perception, and cognition

 Several factors might impact an individual's mental health status, including life experiences, physiology, genetics, and more.
-It could signify a mental health condition or stress if you struggle to cope positively with your emotions or experiences for an extended time.
+If you struggle to cope positively with your emotions or experiences for an extended time, you might be experiencing stress or a mental health condition.

 Caring for mental health can be similar to caring for physical health.
 At times, certain activities, like exercise, may benefit both.
 Some hereditary factors can influence mental health.
 For example, some mental health conditions may have a genetic component, such as depression, schizophrenia, and bipolar disorder.